linsomniac/uplaybook1/README.md

 - The same directory as the playbook
 - In a subdirectory (by the playbook) named "files".

+## Debugging

+If you set "up\_debug" to true, debugging information will be printed during the playbook run.
+It can also be enabled from the CLI by adding the "--debug" argument:
+`up --debug playbook`.

+Example:

+    - vars:
+      up_debug: true

 ## Available Tasks

 ### cd